How many stamps for a 3 oz letter?

 Example scenarios

 Three ounces shows up often in real mail.
 A wedding invitation with a reply card and liner can land near three ounces once sealed.
 A short report with a cover sheet and a few folded pages may do the same.
 Photo greeting cards on heavy stock, small catalogs, and thick holiday cards also reach this weight when the envelope is packed.
 Tax packets, school forms, and job applications with multiple sheets are other examples.
+If you expected only 1 oz letter postage or 2 oz, re-weigh after everything is inside the envelope.
 In each case the question is the same: does the piece still qualify as a standard letter for size and thickness, and what does the ounce ladder cost after rounding?

 Common mistakes